Do you ever look back on your decisions and think, “Why I on earth did I do that?”

 Plus, by learning from other people’s mistakes, you can make their mistakes your own.
 You’ll learn faster that way.

 Smart people are way too preoccupied with doing the right things.
-They want to have the perfect life, career, house, business, car, holiday, etc.
+They want to have a perfect life, career, house, business, car, holiday, etc.

 When you put too much pressure on yourself to make the right decisions, you get analysis paralysis.